 - Use an old florist trick - cut the stem of the food plants with a sharp knife diagonally to the direction of growth.

-- Fresh shoots of bramble (Rubus spp.) in springtime wither rather quickly, because new shoots are delicate.
+- Fresh shoots of bramble (Rubus spp.) in springtime wither rather quickly because new shoots are delicate.
 This happens especially when one uses new shoots growing on old, last-year stems.
-Better to use stems which grow directly from the forest floor, these are often much hardier.
+Better to use stems which grow directly from the forest floor, these are often much harder.

 - If it is very cold for some time in winter (with temperatures constantly below 0°C), then bramble leaves start to wither.
 This happens because the water which evaporates from the leaves is not replaced via the (frozen) stems.
 Not much we can do about this.
 During such times one can find reasonably fresh bramble leaves under the snow.